vinishshrest/vinishshrest.github.io/_pages/about.md

 Ongoing Work
 ----------------------
 - The Institution of American Slavery and the Efficacy of the Affordable Care Act.
-[Working paper link](https://ideas.repec.org/p/tow/wpaper/2023-02.html)
+[Working paper](https://ideas.repec.org/p/tow/wpaper/2023-02.html)

 - Heterogeneous Impacts of ACA-Medicaid Expansion on Insurance and Labor Market Outcomes in the American South.
-[Working paper link](https://ideas.repec.org/p/tow/wpaper/2024-08.html)
+[Working paper](https://ideas.repec.org/p/tow/wpaper/2024-08.html)

+- Historical Racial Oppression and the Affordable Care Act in the American South. *draft coming soon*

-- Revisiting the Effects of Cigarette Taxes on Smoking Outcomes (with Juergen Jung).
-[Working paper link](https://ideas.repec.org/p/tow/wpaper/2023-03.html)
+- Revisiting the Effects of Cigarette Taxes on Smoking Outcomes.
+[Working paper](https://ideas.repec.org/p/tow/wpaper/2022-02.html)

+- The Effects of Health and Local Unemployment on Job Promotions (with Juergen Jung).
+[Working paper](https://ideas.repec.org/p/tow/wpaper/2023-03.html)

 - Mass Schooling, Nation Building, and Long-Term Political Outcomes in Multi-ethnic Democracies, (with Apoorva Lal, Rashesh Shrestha and Avidit Acharya)